Representative Money

 Detailed Explanation:

-Paper certificates can be representative money when the paper certificates can be exchanged for the valuable asset, such as gold.
-Another example of representative money was tobacco notes issued by Virginia and North Carolina in 1715.
-After all, it was pretty cumbersome to carry or store a large amount of tobacco.
-The acceptance of representative money requires that the population trusts the certificate as much as the commodity money.
-This became a problem in the United States when State-chartered banks issued certificates backed by gold in the 18th and 19th centuries.
-While backed by gold, they were not backed by a sufficient amount of gold to satisfy all the people who wanted to redeem their certificates causing a run on the banks.
-In 1861, the US federal government issued money backed by government bonds.
+Widespread acceptance of representative money requires that the population trusts the certificate as much as the commodity that backs it.
+A lack of widespread acceptance became a problem in the United States when State-chartered banks issued certificates backed by gold in the 18th and 19th centuries.
+While supported by gold, they were not backed by enough gold to satisfy all the people who wanted to redeem their certificates, causing a run on the banks.

 Representative Money chart